tjt7a/AutomataZoo/APPRNG/README.md

 ## Benchmark

-This benchmark contains two benchmark instances: 4_sided and 8_sided PRNG.
+This benchmark contains two benchmark instances: 4_sided and 8_sided PRNG automata.
 Each has an automata file and input.